molesinski/Clara/README.md

-        new BasicTokenizer(),             // Splits text into tokens new LowerInvariantTokenFilter(),  // Transforms into lower case new PolishStopTokenFilter(),      // Language specific stop words default exclusion set new LengthKeywordTokenFilter(),   // Exclude from stemming tokens with length less then 2 new DigitsKeywordTokenFilter(),   // Exclude from stemming tokens containing digits new PolishStemTokenFilter());     // Language specific token stemming
+        new BasicTokenizer(),             // Splits text into tokens new LowerInvariantTokenFilter(),  // Transforms into lower case new PolishStopTokenFilter(),      // Language specific stop words default exclusion set new DigitsKeywordTokenFilter(),   // Exclude from stemming tokens containing digits new PolishStemTokenFilter());     // Language specific token stemming
 ```